January 26, 2025

 result = crew.kickoff()

-bashCopyEditmodal deploy crewai-serverless.py
+return resultbashCopyEditmodal deploy crewai-serverless.py

-modal run crewai-serverless.py::run_crewai_agent --args "LangGraph use cases"
+modal run crewai-serverless.py::run_crewai_agent --args "LangGraph use cases"π Docs: Modal Python Guide

 Replicate specializes in hosted GPU inference.
-While it’s mostly used for ML models, you can wrap LLM-powered workflows like CrewAI using replicate-python
+While itβs mostly used for ML models, you can wrap LLM-powered workflows like CrewAI using replicate-python.

-(Simplified):pythonCopyEditfrom crewai import Agent, Task, Crew
+predict.py script (entry point)replicate.yaml to define your environmentpredict.py (Simplified):pythonCopyEditfrom crewai import Agent, Task, Crew

 from langchain.chat_models import ChatOpenAI